DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ### 5. Best Practices

-1. **Query Before Modify**: Use query tools to get current state before modifying nodes or components
+1. **Query First, Then Operate**: Before modifying nodes or components, first use query tools to get current state
-2. **Use UUIDs**: Prefer using UUIDs over names to reference nodes and assets
+2. **Use UUIDs**: Prefer using UUIDs over names when referencing nodes and assets
-3. **Error Checking**: Always check tool call return values to ensure operations succeeded
+3. **Error Checking**: Always check the return value of tool calls to ensure operations succeed
-4. **Asset Management**: Ensure no references exist before deleting or moving assets
+4. **Asset Management**: Before deleting or moving assets, ensure they are not referenced elsewhere
 5. **Performance Considerations**: Avoid frequent tool calls in loops, consider batch operations

 ---

 ## Technical Support

-If you encounter issues while using the tools, you can:
+If you encounter issues during use, you can:

 1. Use `debug_get_console_logs` to view detailed error logs
-2. Use `debug_validate_scene` to check for scene issues
+2. Use `debug_validate_scene` to check if the scene has issues
 3. Use `debug_get_editor_info` to get environment information
 4. Check the MCP server's running status and logs

 ---

-*This document is based on Cocos Creator MCP Server v1.0.0.
+*This document is based on Cocos Creator MCP Server v1.3.0.
 Please refer to the latest version documentation for updates.*